josh-collinsworth/joco-sveltekit/src/routes/blog/posts/never-use-px-for-font-size.md

 There are quite a few misconceptions that float around in the sphere of web development, and persist no matter how often they're debunked.
 "External links should always open in new tabs" is one good example.
 [CSS Tricks covered this one pretty thoroughly here](https://css-tricks.com/use-target_blank/) nearly a decade ago (tl;dr: mostly false), but it still seems to persist in some corners.

-My current case in point, however, is: the idea that there's no functional difference between `px`, and `em` or `rem` units in CSS. “`1rem` is equal to `16px`, so use whatever” seems to be the reasoning behind it.
-But it's a misconception I keep hearing again and again, so I figured it was long past time to address it in a post.
+The current case in point, however, is: the idea that there's no functional difference between `px`, and `em` or `rem` units in CSS.
+It's a misconception I keep hearing again and again, so I figured I'd address it here, in a post.

 <CalloutPlusQuote>